hanrichard/Notebook/interview/interview_questions_react_js.md

 - Lazy loading: Lazy loading is a technique where you only load the components that are needed for the current view.
 This can greatly improve the performance of your application.
 - Code splitting: Code splitting is a technique where you split your application into smaller chunks of code that are loaded on demand.
 This can greatly improve the performance of your application.
 - Optimize the loading time of your application by using techniques like code minification, compression, and caching.

+###
+- useMemo is to memoize a calculation result between a function's calls and between renders
+- useCallback is to memoize a callback itself (referential equality) between renders
+- useRef is to keep data between renders (updating does not fire re-rendering)
+- useState is to keep data between renders (updating will fire re-rendering)